DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 You can also import and export files from After Effects, Unreal Game Engine, and more.

-I’ve used Blender on several occasions, but I must say, I’ve never gotten used to the UI.
-Blender experts swear by it, and I guess the logic makes a lot of sense, once you get used to it.
+I’ve used Blender several times, but I must say, I’ve never gotten used to the UI.
+Blender experts swear by it, and I guess the logic makes a lot of sense once you get used to it.

-But once you get to know it, you can basically do everything from 3D-modeling to VFX to video editing within this single program.
+But once you know it, you can do everything from 3D modeling to VFX to video editing within this single program.

-Blender is totally free and open-source, but you can donate to the continually developing of the program if you want.
+Blender is free and open-source, but you can donate to the continual developing of the program if you want.

 But you can purchase extra plug-ins designed by users of Blender if you want.